 Apple butter was made by cooking apples in a large pot outside.
-Today, use your slow cooker to make your own.
+Today, use your slow cooker or Instant Pot to make your own.

 For years, people have been salting and curing meat to make it last longer.
 To get a sense of how they did this, make your own beef jerky.
 You can dry it in a food dehydrator or right in your oven.

-When in season, fruit was picked and either preserved or used in a variety of recipes.
-One fruit dish was cobbler, which could be made out of many types of fruit.
+When in season, the fruit was picked and either preserved or used in a variety of recipes.
+One fruit dish was a cobbler, which could be made of many types of fruit.
 Try this blackberry one.

 The settlers made all their own cheese and butter.
 See what the process was like by making this ricotta cheese.

-Log Cabin Cooking: Pioneer Recipes & Food Lore by Barbara Swell
+- Log Cabin Cooking: Pioneer Recipes & Food Lore

 - 6 Pioneer Crafts for Teens to Make

-- American Pioneers: Books & Resources for Middle School
+- American Pioneer Books and Resources for Middle School